 But research suggests other factors may have played a bigger role.
 Chicago Booth’s Jean-Pierre Dubé and Günter J. Hitsch and UCLA’s Peter E. Rossi find a relationship between changes in income and wealth and demand for private-label products—but also find the effect is too small to explain a larger movement away from the Coca-Colas, Frito-Lays, and Pampers of the world.

-The researchers examined household income and wealth fluctuations from 2004 to 2012 and tracked how those fluctuations affected shopping habits, controlling for changes in products’ prices.
+Drawing on the Nielsen Datasets at the Kilts Center for Marketing, the researchers examined household income and wealth fluctuations from 2004 to 2012 and tracked how those fluctuations affected shopping habits, controlling for changes in products’ prices.
 Where past research has suggested that a 1 percent fall in real GDP per capita yields a 1.22 percent annual jump in the private-label share of Americans’ shopping baskets, this study finds household income and wealth have a much smaller impact.

 Even so, the researchers note that private-label goods are rising as a portion of total consumer-goods expenditure, by a half a percent a year, in a trend that predates the Great Recession.